timsliu/pycli/README.md

 details on these calculations.

 ### images
-Images used in this `README.md` file are stored in the `images` directory.
+Images used for README files are stored in the `images` directory.

+### docs
+Documentation, release notes, and planned changes are detailed in the `docs` folder.

 ## Contributors, Contact, and License